Creating a memorable customer journey is a hard task. As marketers, we need all the help we can get.

-When it comes to any marketing automation – the more creative you are in your marketing efforts – the more successful the customer journey experience.
+When it comes to any marketing automation – the more relevant and personalised you are in your marketing communications – the more memorable the customer journey experience.

-Pardot is a powerful B2B marketing automation platform, that despite the popular opinion can do more than send emails.
+Pardot is a powerful B2B marketing automation platform that can do so more than just send personalised emails.

 Both Pardot and Salesforce Marketing Cloud (previously known as ExactTarget) have been the object of Salesforce’s acquisition in 2013.

-However, ExactTarget had acquired Pardot 6 months before Salesforce deciding to add the complete ExactTarget tool inventory to the Salesforce enterprise umbrella.
+However, ExactTarget had acquired Pardot 6 months before Salesforce decided to add the complete ExactTarget tool inventory to the Salesforce enterprise umbrella.

 After that, ExactTarget became a foundation of what we now know as Salesforce Marketing Cloud, while Pardot has remained a separate marketing automation platform.